syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Migration.md

 ## Migrate Syncfusion MVC Project

-The following steps help you to migrate from one version to another version of your existing Syncfusion ASP.NET MVC application.
+The following steps help you migrate from one version to another version of your existing Syncfusion ASP.NET MVC application.

 1. Right-click on Syncfusion MVC Project and select Syncfusion VS Extensions.
 Choose Migrate the project to another version.